devayani2002/employee-payroll-tracker/README.md

-# employee-payroll-tracker
+# Employee Payroll Tracker

-"Excel-based payroll tracker with automated overtime calculation and accounting-style formatting"
+Excel-based payroll tracker for employee hours and pay.
+Includes automated overtime calculation using conditional (IF) formulas and accounting-style currency formatting for clean, professional pay reporting.